 I’ve had cancer – twice (at 22 and again at 36).
 My dad died at 56 of cancer.
 My grandmother had breast cancer.
 My uncle and grandfather had skin cancer.

 It has impacted every single one of us.
-I’ve also had many reproductive issues and hormone issues and suffered much pain and surgeries due to them.
+I’ve also had many reproductive issues and hormone issues and suffered much pain and surgeries due to them and almost died because of them.
 What caused any of it?
 I wish I knew; so I could stop doing it.